vacadam/ElectronPowershellExecutor/readme.md

 Property **scripts** have only three reserved properties - path, requirement("pwsh" if required) and inputs(described below).
 Any other defined properties are passed to the powershell script as data (described in next section).

 ## Providing data to script
-Currently there are three ways of providing data to scripts:
+Currently there are four ways of providing data to scripts:
 - Static/predefined data
 - Dynamic input handling before the script runs
 - Dynamic input handling during script execution (Read-Host)